webgetpics/webgetpics/README.md

 # webgetpics

-Command line tool to put pictures from web search to X desktop background.
+Command line tool to set pictures from web search as X desktop background.
 For more information please see [homepage](http://www.webgetpics.org).

 # Installation